Subscribe

-Importance of Transitioning Flooring
+The Importance of Transitioning Flooring

 1. Design

-Transitions between flooring can also cover up unsightly gaps to make your flooring appear seamless.
+Transitions between floors can also cover up unsightly gaps to make your flooring appear seamless.
 Some flooring types contract or expand due to temperature or humidity changes, leaving gaps after installation.
 Your transition flooring can hide these areas and create an eye-pleasing break from one room to another.

 2. Safety